aboy021/propellerhead-technical/README.md

 Some things that would be nice to have that I didn't implement.

+### Database Not in Git

+I've stored the dev database in git.
+It's small, so it's not that big of a deal, but it's not best practice.

 ### Status Normalised

 I've stored status as a string, but I would prefer the DB to be better